 According to the BLS, these clinical nurse specialists earn $124,756 per annum.

-If you’re willing to pay the price, it’s worth it to become a neonatal nurse practitioner.
+If you’re willing to pay the price, becoming a neonatal nurse practitioner is worth it.

 Oncology Nurse Practitioner (ONP)